ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

   - UTXO
 ---

-# eUTXO
+# Extending the Power of the UTXO Model

-- Ergo uses the so-called 'extended-UTXO' model (eUTXO), based on Bitcoin's original model, with much more power, adding support for more expressive smart contracts.
+Ergo utilizes the extended-UTXO (eUTXO) model, based on Bitcoin's original UTXO model but with enhanced capabilities that enable more expressive smart contracts.
+This section explores the advantages and features of eUTXO.

+## eUTXO and Smart Contracts

-- This enables smart contracts to use UTXOs as data inputs without changing them.
-Therefore nodes are checking transactions rather than balances.
-In comparison, in Ethereum’s Account model, nodes check all accounts to validate the system.
+In the eUTXO model, Ergo allows smart contracts to utilize UTXOs as data inputs without modifying them.
+This means that nodes primarily verify transactions rather than balances.
+In comparison, Ethereum's Account model requires nodes to check all accounts to validate the system.

-- UTXO allows for parallel computation, and it’s easier to compute atomic swaps in a non-custodial manner.
+By leveraging eUTXO, Ergo enables parallel computation and facilitates non-custodial atomic swaps.
+This makes it easier to perform complex operations securely and efficiently.

-- Ergo's Multi-Stage UTXO model enables Turing-complete smart-contracts as demonstrated in [this peer-reviewed paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).
+Furthermore, Ergo's Multi-Stage UTXO model, as detailed in a peer-reviewed paper, enables the implementation of Turing-complete smart contracts.
+You can find more information on this topic in [this paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).

-## UTXO
+## Benefits of UTXO

-UTXO's was used as a base as it provides superior:
+The choice to build upon UTXO brings several significant advantages to Ergo:

-- **Privacy**, as UTXOs are one-time objects making it possible to formalise privacy leaks.
+- **Privacy**: UTXOs being one-time objects allow for formalized privacy measures, enhancing user confidentiality.
-- **Scalability**, as parallel transaction processing is more straightforward in UTXO.
-UTXOs are also more friendly to known stateless client solutions.
+- **Scalability**: UTXO's inherent design supports parallel transaction processing, making it simpler to scale the network.
+Additionally, UTXOs are more compatible with stateless client solutions.
-- **Interoperability**, as off-chain and sidechain protocols.
-One-time objects are more straightforward to work with from an off-chain point of view.
+- **Interoperability**: UTXOs are well-suited for off-chain and sidechain protocols, enabling seamless integration with various solutions beyond the main chain.
-- **Transaction Cost Predictability**, where the only on-chain action is validating the smart contracts.
-As a result, the transaction cost is significantly lower, and most importantly, the transaction cost is predictable, eliminating the need for ‘gas.’
+- **Transaction Cost Predictability**: In Ergo, the on-chain action is primarily focused on validating smart contracts, resulting in significantly lower transaction costs.
+Moreover, the transaction costs are predictable, eliminating the need for gas-like mechanisms found in other platforms.

+By leveraging the advantages of UTXO and extending its capabilities with eUTXO, Ergo provides a powerful and efficient platform for building and executing smart contracts.

 ## Resources